 A brand licensing program audit should be high on the list of priorities for those with an existing brand licensing program and those considering a program.
 Contact us for more.

-Sponsored by: The Blake Project’s Brand Licensing Audit
+The Blake Project Can Help: The Blake Project’s Brand Licensing Audit

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education